CycloneDX/cyclonedx-javascript-library/README.md

     * `1.2`
 * Normalizer that converts data models to JSON structures
 * Normalizer that converts data models to XML structures
-* General purpose serializer that converts data models to JSON string
+* Universal serializer that converts `Bom` data models to JSON string
-* Specific to _WebBrowsers_: Serializer that converts data models to XML string
+* Serializer that converts `Bom` data models to XML string:
+  * Specific to _WebBrowsers_: implementation `XmlSerializer` utilizes browser-specific document generators and printers.
+  * Specific to _Node.js_: `XmlBaseSerializer` that already takes care of normalization and allows downstream to implement custom serializers tailored to their target environment.
+    (In _Node.js_ there is no built-in capability for XML, so no common final serializer implementation can be done.)

 ## Installation